-Restorative action is born from the intersection of theology, justice, and economics.
+Restorative action is a racial equity initiative born from the intersection of theology, justice, and economics.
 It allows U.S. Americans who benefit from institutional racism, to provide credible witness for justice by surrendering ill-gotten gains toward the establishment of just relationships with our Afro-American & Indigenous communities.